-Cities and Settlement under the Empire 605 questions.
-In Question 1, candidates are required to describe briefly and comment on three images.
-The remainder of the paper comprises essay questions.
+Languago: Dress: Questions 1 and 2 candidates are required to Language: Prose: Questions 1 and 2, candidates are required to Cicero and Seneca translate and comment on passages from the set 569 texts.
+Question 3 comprises one passage of unprepared translation.
+Each question contributes equally to the overall mark.
+In Questions 1 and 2 translation contributes 3⁄4 of the mark for the question, commentary 1⁄3.
+A12676W1 The Greeks and the Candidates should answer Question 1 and two other Mediterranean questions.
+In Question 1, candidates are required to World c.950-500 BC describe briefly and comment on four images.
+The 601 remainder of the paper comprises essay questions.
 They are expected to show knowledge of specific sites as well as an understanding of general issues.
-Relevant sketches and plans may be used.
-Marking scheme: 25% of overall mark for each question.
-A10944W1 The Latin Works of Petrarch (Classics & Modern Languages only) 581 Candidates are required to attempt Question 1 and two others.
-In Question 1, candidates are required to write a commentary on one passage.
+All questions carry equal weight.
+A12677W1 Greek Art and Candidates should answer Question 1 and two other Archaeology from questions.
+In Question 1, candidates are required to c.500 to 300 BC 602 describe briefly and comment on four images.
 The remainder of the paper comprises essay questions.
-Marking scheme: a third of the overall mark for each question.
-A10945W1 Ancient and French Classical Tragedy (Classics & Modern Languages only) 582 Candidates are required to answer one question from each of Sections A, B, and C. In each of the two questions in Section A, candidates are required to write a comparative commentary on two passages.
+All questions carry equal weight.
+A13371W1 Hellenistic Art and Candidates should answer Question 1 and two other Archaeology, 330-30 questions.
+In Question 1, candidates are required to BC 603 describe briefly and comment on four images.
 The remainder of the paper comprises essay questions.
-They should show knowledge of at least four of the prescribed writers and should avoid duplication of material.
 All questions carry equal weight.
-A10949W1 The Creative Reception of Greek Tragedy in German (Classics & Modern Languages only) 583 Candidates are required to answer Question 1 and two others, one from each of Sections A and B. In Question 1, candidates are required to write a comparative commentary on two passages.
+A12678W1 Art under the Roman Candidates should answer Question 1 and two other Empire, AD 14-337 questions.
+In Question 1, candidates are required to 604 describe briefly and comment on four images.
 The remainder of the paper comprises essay questions.
-They should show knowledge of at least five of the prescribed writers and should avoid duplication of material.
 All questions carry equal weight.
-A10947W1 Greek Prose Composition (Classics & Modern Languages only) 584 The paper comprises one compulsory passage of translation into Greek.
-A10946W1 Latin Prose Composition (Classics & Modern Languages only) 585 The paper comprises one compulsory passage of translation into Latin.
-A12614W1 A12615W1 Homer, Iliad (Classics & Oriental Studies only) 541 Virgil, Aeneid Candidates must answer Questions 1, 2, 3 and two others.
-In Question 1, candidates are required to translate two passages into English.
+A12679W1 Roman Archaeology: Candidates should answer Question 1 and two other /(120/3001 Cities and Settlement questions.
+In Question 1, candidates are required to under the Empire describe briefly and comment on four images.
+The 605 remainder of the paper comprises essay questions.
+003 They are expected to show knowledge of specific sites as well as an understanding of general issues.
+A126141414 Homor Had Classics All questions carry equal weight.
+A12614W1 Homer, Iliad (Classics Candidates must answer Questions 1, 2, 3 and two & Oriental Studies) others.
+In Question 1, candidates are required to 541 translate two passages into English.
 In Question 2, they are required to write out and scan a short extract from one of the passages translated in Question 1.
 In Question 3, they are required to comment on two passages.
 The remainder of the paper comprises essay questions.
 Candidates will be expected to show knowledge of the whole of the Iliad .
-Marking scheme: Question 1, 30% of overall mark; Question 2, 4%; other questions, 22% each.
+Marking scheme: Question 1, 30% of overall mark; 1 1 0 1 0 10 1 1 1 1 000 1 A12615W1 Virgil, Aeneid Question 2, 4%; other questions, 22% each.
 Candidates must answer Questions 1, 2, 3 and two